 Some photographic companies also hire other photographers for their multiple events.
 You should know who's coming to shoot your wedding, as I said before: we don't want any surprises!

-After 7 years, I've learned that wedding days are very sensitive.
+Wedding days are susceptible to chaos.
 I only book one wedding per day (no matter the duration), and I handle all the shooting myself.

 How do you light your images?

 It's important to let your photographer have broad knowledge about your event.
-While discussing your wedding details, let the photographer know about the lightning you'll be using for your event.
+While discussing your wedding details, let the photographer know about the lightning you'll use for your event.
 Light does most of the work in a good photo.
-You have to know the photographer will be able to work your event, and that he/she will bring the appropriate equipment for it.
-It is important to consider their lightning style.
-There are photographers who only use available light (this may bring problems if you're planning on a candle-lit wedding), others only use flash photography, others use a mixture of both.
+You have to know the photographer will be able to work your event and that he/she will bring the appropriate equipment for it.
+It is essential to consider their lightning style.
+Some photographers only use available light (this may bring problems if you're planning on a candle-lit wedding), others only use flash photography, others use a mixture of both.

-I use available light for the most part of the event, given that is of good quality.
-However, while indoors, on the reception part, and in nightly portraits, available light is dim and need a bit of help.
-I only use the necessary amount of flash to bring out the details, without blacking out the ambient you've designed for your wedding.
-I'm always ready for performing in all light conditions, even when there isn't any! #truestory 😛
+I use available light for most of the event, given that it is of good quality.
+However, while indoors, on the reception part, and in nightly portraits, the available light is dim and needs a bit of help.
+I only use the necessary amount of flash to bring out the details without blacking out the ambient you've designed for your wedding.
+I'm always ready to perform in all light conditions, even when there isn't any light! #truestory 😛

 Should we feed you?

 PLEASE!
 I don't say it for me, but for the whole Puerto Rico wedding industry.
-You should take into consideration in your food count those persons of the staff who will work through all the wedding (6 hours or more).
-Especially, planners, photographers, and assistants.
+It would help if you considered in your food count those persons of the staff who will work through all the wedding (6 hours or more)—especially planners, photographers, and assistants.